"Yes girl": Unemployed girlfriend flaunts boyfriend's expensive gifts, SA amused

 User @lihlewakk advised:

-"Nana, pls audition for Big Brother please, please we will vote for you pls u have our support."
+"Nana, pls audition for Big Brother please, please we will vote for you pls, you have our support."

 SA's stay-at-home girlfriend checks into a hotel because of electricity issues